nltp-ashes/Western-Goods/README.md

 > **v2.1.0 - xx/xx/2023 - Work In Progress**
 > ```
 > • Additions :
+>    - Added two new NPCs : The Cherchenko brothers.
+>    - Added a new storyline : help Okleksandr Cherchenko find out what happened to his brother;
+>    - Added a new system : Flea Market.
+Purchase limited offers containing a fixed set of items, but at a discount;
 >    - Added native integration with the Pinup Collector addon;
+>    - Added new PDA entries for the new NPCs, and the Flea Market system.
 > • Changes :
 >    - Made the Barter UI Framework optional (a soft requirement);
 >    - Removed the need to have trader_autoinject.script up-to-date;
+>    - Removed the CTD when the Barter UI is missing;
+>    - Removed the CTD when trader_autoinject.script is outdated;
 >    - Other minor/back-end changes.
+> • Bug fixes :
+>    - Fixed a small coding error in the Helicopters API;
+>    - Fixed a forgotten placeholder in Williams Heades's encyclopedia entry;
 > ```

 > **v2.0.2 - 03/05/2023 - Hotfix**